WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 "I require neither your little head nod, nor your understanding or acceptance of my due process.
 If I am inconveniencing you, then you shouldn't have been caught and landed on my doorstep."

 Prinz_Eugen's smile faltered and he looked sideways at Xin.
+&nbsp;

 "Good," Xin continued.
 "Now that I've wiped that smirk off your face, I will be clear.

-If you were shot dead in this courtroom, then it would still satisfy my only interest towards a quick and decisive conclusion of this trial."
+"If you were shot dead in this courtroom, then it would still satisfy my only interest towards a quick and decisive conclusion of this trial."

 Prinz_Eugen balked.